CurtinFRC/2024-Crescendo/README.md

 Build
 ---
 `./gradlew build`
-Build will compile and get the code ready without deploying it.
-It will also run all automated tests, which is great for testing your code before it ever gets run on a robot (which also means you can build whenever).
+Build will compile your code without deploying it.
+It will also run all automated tests, which is great for testing code before it runs on a robot.

-`./gradlew :Wombat:build`
+`./gradlew :wombat:build`
 Will compile and build the Wombat library.
 Also runs all of Wombat's inbuilt tests.

 Deploy